The Stage Debut Awards

-The Stage Debut Awards are theatre awards recognising individuals making their professional debuts in the performing arts in the UK.
+The Stage Debut Awards are theatre awards recognising individuals making their professional debuts in performing arts in the UK.
 The annual ceremony was launched in 2017 by The Stage and include accolades for Best Performer in a Play, Best Writer, Best Designer and the Best West End Debut Performer.
 Recipients of these awards have gone on to star in West End shows, television series and films.

 The awards ceremony is held annually at 8 Northumberland Avenue, London.

 In 2020, the Best Actor in a Play and Best Actress in a Play awards were updated to Best Performer in a Play and the Best Actor in a Musical and Best Actress in a Musical awards were updated to Best Performer in a Musical.

 Judging process

 Eligible nominees must be aged 16 or over, and making their professional debut in a named role in a production reviewed by The Stage.
 For acting roles this should be a first named role.
 The Stages nationwide network of theatre critics put forward nominees from productions they have reviewed.
 Performers, writers, directors, designers and composers making their stage debut (and their agents) are also able to nominate themselves online for consideration.
 The public can also nominate individuals for each category.

 Industry professionals from across the UK are then invited to give their input into the longlist.
 These advisors have included producer Danielle Tarento, casting director David Grindrod, David Jubb, Battersea Arts Centre, designer Es Devlin, Hannah Miller, Royal Shakespeare Company; James Grieve, Paines Plough; Jenny Sealey, Graeae; Jimmy Fay, Lyric Theatre; Laura Donnelly, National Theatre of Scotland; Madani Younis, Bush Theatre; director Michael Grandage; actor Noma Dumezweni, designer Paule Constable; Pravesh Kumar, Rifco; actor Preeya Kalidas; Sam Hodges, Nuffield Southampton Theatres; producer Sonia Friedman; Tom Morris, Bristol Old Vic; and Wendy Spon, National Theatre.

 The judging panel decide on the shortlist and winners in all categories, except the Best West End Debut where the shortlist is voted on by the public.
 The Best West End Debut award recognises those who are making their professional debut in London's West End.
 This includes individuals who have previously made their debut outside of the West End.